La Grotte du Pech Merle – Pech Merle Cave

-La Grotte du Pech Merle is one of the most striking cave art sites still open to the public – and some of its painted panels really are quite breathtaking.
-It is a large cave, with over two kilometres of underground tunnels and caverns; the geology of which is every bit as interesting as the prehistoric paintings.
-Only about a third of it is now shown to the public.
-Since the discovery of this cave in 1922 archaeological research on the paintings here, including how they were painted, what Palaeolithic people used to make the pigments and how some of the more complex panels developed over time, have been at the forefront of research on and debates about Palaeolithic cave art in western Europe.
-This is a decorated cave not to miss.
+La Grotte du Pech Merle is one of the most striking Ice Age cave art sites still open to the public.
+Some of the painted panels really are quite breath taking.
+It is a large cave, with over two kilometres of underground tunnels and caverns.
+And the geology of of this cave system is every bit as interesting as the prehistoric paintings.
+Only about a third of the cave is now shown to the public on a guided tour that lasts about an hour.
+The Centre de Préhistoire du Pech Merle comprises both the cave and the Musée Amédée Lemozi.

 Pech Merle was discovered by two young boys in 1922.
 They were encouraged to explore the caves in the area by the local priest.
 It was not until 1926, however, that the cave was opened to the public.

 The prehistoric paintings in this cave are spectacular.
 The most well-known panel depicts two black horses painted back to back, with a series of black dots that cover and surround the animals’ bodies.
 The body of one of the horses is painted on the rock surface in such a way that the prehistoric artist used a natural feature on the rock face to suggest the horse’s head.